Luxury Perfume Market Size and Share

 • August 2024: Balmain introduced its first beauty product line, a collection of eight gender-neutral fragrances called "Les Éternels de Balmain."
 The fragrance collection draws inspiration from Pierre Balmain's Parisian heritage and Olivier Rousteing's contemporary fashion influence.

-• July 2024: Drip, an Indian luxury brand, has introduced "Halo," a new perfume in the fragrance market.
+• July 2024: Drip, an Indian luxury brand, introduced "Halo," a new perfume in the fragrance market.
 The product focuses on quality ingredients and detailed craftsmanship.

 • May 2024: Fendi introduced a luxury perfume collection consisting of seven fragrances, developed in collaboration with perfumers Anne Flipo, Fanny Bal, and Quentin Bisch.